 Commissioner Robert S. Moore, Jr., of Arkansas City, was appointed to the Arkansas Highway Commission by Governor Mike Beebe effective January 22, 2013.
-He has served as Chairman of the Commission since March of 2020.
+He served as Chairman of the Commission from March of 2020 to December 7, 2022.

 He is a graduate of McGehee High School, Ouachita Baptist University and the University of Arkansas Law School.
 He served five years’ active duty as an infantry officer in the U.S. Army, including a year in Vietnam as an Army Pilot.